timvdc/poetry/README.md

 n-gram model) are not included due to there large file size (3.7GB).
 In order to obtain a copy, send a mail to tim.vandecruys@irit.fr

+Currently, only models for French are available; models for both English and Dutch are equally in the pipeline.

 ## Dependencies